tylercasson/advent-of-code-2023/README.md

 ## Benchmarking

-Days generated using the included template will be bootstrapped with Divan benchmarking.
+Days generated using the included template will be bootstrapped with [Criterion](https://github.com/bheisler/criterion.rs) and [Divan](https://github.com/nvzqz/divan) benchmarking.

 > Refer to the ["**Generating a New Day**"](#generating-a-new-day) section for more info.